gohugoio/hugo/content/en/hugo-pipes/postcss.md

 ---
 title: PostCSS
-description: Use PostCSS to transform CSS using any of the available plugins.
+description: Process CSS files with PostCSS, using any of the available plugins.
 categories: [asset management]
 keywords: []
 menu: